ifupdown-ng/ifupdown-ng/README.md

 ![Dependency resolution example](doc/img/dependency-resolution.png)

 ifupdown-ng uses a dependency resolver to determine interface bring-up order in a deterministic way.

-To use this feature, you must declare relationships between interfaces with the `requires` keyword.
-This keeps the implementation efficient.
-For convenience, the `requires` keyword is exported to executors as the `IF_REQUIRES` environment variable.
+This is accomplished through a combination of manual hinting using the `requires` keyword and dependency learning using native executors.

 For compatibility with some legacy ifupdown executors, we also provide the `requires` keyword under other environment variables in some cases.